Do you need an editor or a proofreader?

 - plus much more.

-The proofreader has an acute eye for detail, from the five-point text notes under the table to ensuring the correct spelling of the 72-point headline, plus everything in between.
-A good proofreader adds the polish that takes the words in a publication from 85-90% to as close to 100% as possible in such a detail-oriented field.
+The proofreader has an acute eye for detail, from the five-point text notes under the table to ensuring the correct spelling of the 72-point heading, plus everything in between.
+A good proofreader adds the polish that takes the report or publication from 85-90% to as close to 100% as possible in such a detail-oriented field.

 Proofreading is quicker than editing, but slower than ordinary reading.
-Depending on the size and publication format (paper or electronic), allow between one to four weeks before the publication date for the proofreading and subsequent corrections required.
-For example, a 24-page magazine/report might take 3-6 hours over 1-2 days and a 48-page magazine/report might take 10-12 hours over 3-4 days.
+Depending on the size and publication format (paper or electronic) and text density, allow between one to four weeks before the publication date for the proofreading and subsequent corrections required.
+For example, a 24-page A4 magazine/report might take 3-6 hours over 1-2 days and a 48-page A4 magazine/report might take 6-12 hours over 3-4 days.

 Book an editor or a proofreader today